subzeroid/instagrapi/docs/usage-guide/realtime.md

 It can also publish lightweight Direct actions over MQTT.
 Use the regular Direct methods for media sends and complete thread management.

+FBNS push notifications use a separate `mqtt-mini.facebook.com` device-auth connection.
+Use FBNS when you need Instagram push payloads, for example Direct message notification callbacks.

 | Method | Return | Description |
 | --- | --- | --- |
 | `realtime_connect(transport=None)` | `RealtimeClient` | Create and connect the stateful realtime client |